How to Change Screen Timeout in Ubuntu Linux

 Alternatively, go to System Settings -> Power to open the penal.
 Then use the Screen Blank drop-down list under Power Saving Options to set the time until the screen blanks or disable the blanking altogether.

-You can set the Blank Screen Delay independently of Automatic Screen Lock in Ubuntu Linux.
+You can adjust the Blank Screen Delay separately from the Automatic Screen Lock in Ubuntu Linux.

 Conclusion: